“We begin the new century with a post-Christian

 addressing Christianity in the Third World

-of the age of 24-hour news cycles.
-Events don’t finish these days before
+is a trademark of the age of 24-hour news cycles.
+Events don’t finish these

-an army of pundits appears on TV, radio and the Internet, offering expert
+days before an army of pundits appears on TV, radio and the Internet, offering

 Thus it was that I found